 1. A keyboard key that allows a user to type a single capital letter.
-For example, pressing and holding the shift key while pressing the letter a key would generate a capital A. In the picture to the right, is an example of what this key may look like.
-On US keyboards the shift key is the second largest key located on both the left and right-hand of the keyboard, below the caps lock key, and Enter or return key.
+For example, pressing and holding the shift key while pressing the letter a key would generate a capital A. On US keyboards the shift key is the second largest key located on both the left and right-hand of the keyboard, below the caps lock key, and Enter or return key.
+The picture shows what this key may look like.

 Tip: Unlike the other modifier keys the Shift key is also found on Apple computer keyboards and performs the same function as the PC computers.
 With Apple keyboard shortcuts, the shift is represented as an up arrow, similar to that shown in our example picture.